DeWalt vs Milwaukee: Which Power Tool Brand is Better in 2023?

 Neither of these brands is a slouch regarding performance, and comparing similar models between brands often results in a lot of back and forth.
 It’s hard to say that either company offers superior performance definitively.
 However, on the models we’ve directly compared between the two brands, the DeWalt offering tends to outperform the most similar model from Milwaukee.

 There’s no question that DeWalt offers far better pricing than Milwaukee.
 Even on tools where DeWalt had a clear performance advantage over the most similar model available from Milwaukee, the DeWalt tool was priced quite a bit lower.
 If you’re looking at two similar tools between these brands, it’s almost guaranteed that the DeWalt will be priced more affordably.

 Once you pick a power tool brand, you’ll likely stick with it for a long time.
 After all, every tool in the lineup will use the same batteries, so you’ll only have to invest in chargers and batteries once.
-In 2021, we think the best brand to trust is DeWalt.
-Their tools offer excellent performance at reasonable prices, and they’re all warrantied for three years.
+In 2023, we think the best brand to trust is DeWalt.
+Their tools offer excellent performance at reasonable prices, and they’re all warrantied for 3 years.
 Milwaukee tools are a great choice, but they can’t match DeWalt’s affordable prices and incredible value.